marco262/my_wiki/data/onednd/subclass/warrior-of-the-four-elements.md

 ### 6th Level: Environmental Burst

-As a Magic action, you can spend 2 Ki Points to cause environmental energy to burst in a 20-foot-radius sphere centered on a point within 120 feet of yourself.
+As a [[glossary:Magic]] action, you can spend 2 Ki Points to cause environmental energy to burst in a 20-foot-radius sphere centered on a point within 120 feet of yourself.
 Choose a damage type: Acid, Cold, Fire, or Lightning.

 Each creature in the sphere must make a Dexterity saving throw.
 On a failed save, a creature takes damage of the chosen type equal to three rolls of your Martial Arts die.
 On a successful save, a creature takes half as much damage.